mwgray/code-samples/Debugging/Logging/README.md

 This is a collection of files that create a logging system.
 Two concrete implementations are included:

-  * __Game/Console Logger__: A simple TTY logger.
-TODO: merge these two
+  * __ConsoleLogger__: A simple TTY logger.
-  * __Screen Reporter__: An on screen logger.
+  * __ScreenReporter__: An on screen logger.
 Log calls are rendered on top of the render target, and must be called every frame.
 This allows for viewing specific values change over time, which can be easier to read when running at 60fps.
 It also reduces console log spam, since these calls can be seen on screen, as opposed to in bulk in the console log.

 The basic usage comes down to logging call, which consists of the the following components: